 Each poster or information sheet, listed below, has word tags to indicate its content.
 The first one or two tags tend to indicate the overall subject and subsequent ones aspects of the detail.

-The major categories covered (listed alphabetically) include Dealing with the past, Gender issues, Green issues (including climate change), Human rights, Irish historical, Militarism (including war and armaments), Nonviolence , Northern Ireland, Nuclear power, Peace, Power, Religion.
+The major categories covered (listed alphabetically) include Children and violence, Dealing with the past, Gender issues, Green issues (including climate change), Human rights, Irish historical, Militarism (including war and armaments), Nonviolence , Northern Ireland, Nuclear power, Peace, Power, Religion.
 We welcome further suggestions to add to the series.

 INNATE is a network concerned with nonviolence and peace so these are major themes in the poster series.
 It recognises that you cannot be peaceful in today's world without paying major attention to green/ecological and human rights or justice issues.
 INNATE's coverage and concern therefore includes these issues - as here in these posters.
 It would also argue strongly that a nonviolent approach maximises the chances of success and that this is relevant to green and human rights issues as well as campaigning on other issues.